rklein324/PowerBIAccessibility/docs/index.md

 Now there are markers on each series, but they are all circles.
 The shapes for the different years should also be different, for example a circle and a square:

 ##### Why is it an issue?
 If there are no markers used, or the markers are not all unique per series, the only way to differentiate between them is the colors in the legend.
 This is obviously a problem for people who are colorblind.
 It is actually a WCAG requirement that “color is not used as the only visual means of conveying information”.
-This is also recommended in the Power BI documentation.
 ##### How can I fix it?
 There are a few steps needed in order to turn on markers and change them to be unique.
 The first step is to select your chart, open the ‘Visualizations’ panel, and select the paint roller icon which is the ‘Format’ section of the panel.